Invariant Policy Learning: A Causal Perspective: Learning an Optimal Invariant Policy

 where $\var{pv}$ is a function that takes as input the reweighted sample $D^{\pi_\theta^S}$ and outputs the p-value of the test.
 We then employ gradient-based optimization algorithms to solve the above optimization problem, where the gradient is derived using the log-derivative.
 More precisely, let $J(\theta) \coloneqq \EX\big[\var{pv}(D^{\pi_\theta^S}) \mid D \big]$ be our objective function which now depends on the parameters $\theta$.
 The gradient of the objective function $J(\theta)$ can be derived as follows

-This expectation can be estimated by drawing repeated resamples $D^{\pi_\theta^S}$, where $\P(D^{\pi_\theta^S}\mid D)$ is determined by \eqref{eq:SIR-joint-weights}.
-In practice we apply stochastic gradient descent \citep{zhang2004solving}, i.e., at each iteration of the optimization we compute the gradient only from a single resample.
-As we argue in Appendix~\ref{sec:power-opt-REPL}, we can further speed up the optimization process substantially by a minor modification to \eqref{eq:SIR-joint-weights}, corresponding to sampling with replacement instead of distinct weights.
+This expectation can be estimated by drawing repeated resamples $D^{\pi_\theta^S}$, where $\P(D^{\pi_\theta^S}\mid D)$ is determined by the resampling weights.
+In practice, we apply stochastic gradient descent \citep{zhang2004solving}, i.e., at each iteration of the optimization we compute the gradient only from a single resample.
+As we argue in Appendix~\ref{sec:power-opt-REPL}, we can further speed up the optimization process substantially by a minor modification to the resampling weights, corresponding to sampling with replacement instead of distinct weights.

-The above optimization procedure yields a policy $\pi^*_{\theta}$ that approximately satisfies $\pi^*_{\theta}\in \argmin_{\pi_{\theta} \in \Pi^S} J(\theta)$.
-We can then use $\pi^*_{\theta}$ as a test policy for testing invariance of $S$.
+The optimization yields a policy $\pi^*_{\theta}$ that approximately satisfies $\pi^*_{\theta}\in \argmin_{\pi_{\theta} \in \Pi^S} J(\theta)$.
+We can then use $\pi^*_{\theta}$ as a test policy for testing the invariance of $S$.
 Lastly, to preserve the level of the statistical test, we split the original sample into two halves, perform the power optimization procedure on one half, and verify the invariance condition on the other half.
 The algorithm is presented in Algorithm~\ref{alg:power_opt} in Appendix~\ref{app:algorithm-power-opt}.
-We only use the approximation of \eqref{eq:SIR-joint-weights} for the power optimization and use the weights \eqref{eq:SIR-joint-weights} for the final resampling, so the level guarantee of Proposition~\ref{thm:SIR-consistency} still holds.
+We only use the approximation of the resampling weights for the power optimization and use the actual resampling weights for the final resampling, so the level guarantee of Proposition~\ref{thm:SIR-consistency-new} in Appendix~\ref{app:details-resampling} still holds.